-Argentina is the third most populous country in South America and one of the largest Spanish speaking country in the world.
+Argentina is the third most populous country in South America and one of the largest Spanish speaking countries in the world.
 From the distinct and beautiful landscapes of Patagonia to the rich and artsy culture of Buenos Aires, Argentina is famous for many things.
-Wine, soccer (futbal), Gauchos, and Tango are all things Argentinean.
+Wine, soccer (futbol), Gauchos, and Tango are all things Argentinean.
 The country has a rich cultural history with lifestyles uniquely their own.

 The Argentine people take great pride in the fact that Pope Francis is from Buenos Aires, Argentina, and the country boasts one of the highest literacy rates in South America with women leading the way.

 What are the best places to visit in Argentina?